portage-CEG/portage-ceg.github.io/README.md

 ### General Formatting

 Markdown is really easy.
 Rather than listing everything here, you can check out the [Kramdown Cheat Sheet](https://kramdown.gettalong.org/quickref.html) OR you can look at the *raw* output of this readme file to see how this page has been rendered.
 To access that, view the file [here](README.md), and click on 'Raw' in the top right corner.
+You can inspect any page in this repository by looking a the raw contents.
+This is especially useful when creating new pages, simply copy and paste from the raw output that you want to emulate, and then fill it in with your own text.